martinlindhe/tile-tools/README.md

 ### Usage - tilejoiner

-Combines all PNG:s in a folder into a new tile set
+Combines all images in a folder into a new tile set

     $ tilejoiner _tmp --out ground-out.png --tiles-per-row 4
     Creating tileset of 74 tiles with 8x4 pixels, 4 tiles per row.
 Output is image is 32x32 pixels